Overview

 10 in

-- Repeat step 5 for each of the 11 doorways.
+Figure 9.
+The door will preview when you have placed the pointer in an appropriate doorway. - Repeat the previous step for each of the 11 doorways.
 The individual rooms of the first floor are automatically created as the doors are added.

-- On the 3D view, point to a corner of the outer grounds.
-Drag to an adjacent corner.
+On the 3D view, point to a corner of the outer grounds.
+Drag to an adjacent corner to make that whole edge of the floor plate an exit.

-- Repeat step 7 for the other three sides of the outer grounds.
+- Repeat the previous step for the other three sides of the outer grounds.

 In this section, you will add occupants to the rooms.